 Too Good To Go - This app lets you know about special deals at food stores, where they need to sell their surplus food at a discount price to avoid waste.

 Mint - This handy budgeting app lets you set up all sorts of different budgets, and it also notifies you of purchases and your current account balance.

-Transerwise - As already mentioned, Transferwise can be the best way to transfer funds with the lowest fees.
-Be sure to download the app for your convenience
+Transferwise - As already mentioned, Transferwise can be the best way to transfer funds with the lowest fees.
+Be sure to download the app for your convenience.

 Going on Erasmus doesn’t have to lead to any unnecessary stress, especially when it comes to setting a budget.
 Thousands of students are opting to relocate for a semester or two every year, and with the proper planning, they acclimate to their new surroundings and fit right in within just a few weeks.
 Even if you’re moving right to the heart of the fashion district in Milan, a handful of good money saving tips for students can easily ensure you know how to budget for your study abroad.